A Note to the Coach Who’s Winning and Drowning at the Same Time

 Not in theory.
 In production.
 With real traffic running, real money on the line, and a real person on the other side of the ticket watching their launch fall apart in real time.

 After enough time in the queue, the patterns stopped surprising me.
 The same failures, different businesses, over and over.
-Here’s what broke most often, and why.
+Here are the five I saw most — and what to do about each one.

-The problem?
-In ClickFunnels, funnel steps often have similar names across multiple funnels.
-It’s remarkably easy to select the wrong one.
+The problem: funnel steps often have similar names across multiple funnels.
+It's remarkably easy to select the wrong one.
 The Zap passes the test.
-And in production, it either fires on the wrong step, fires multiple times, or doesn’t fire at all.
+And in production, it either fires on the wrong step, fires multiple times, or doesn't fire at all.

-The consequence depends on what the Zap was supposed to do.
-If it was adding the buyer to an email list, they never get onboarded.
-If it was granting course access, they pay and can’t log in.
-If it was duplicating, they get charged twice.
+If the Zap was supposed to add the buyer to an email list, they never get onboarded.
+If it was granting course access, they pay and can't log in.
+If it was a duplication error, they get charged twice.

 This sounds too obvious to happen at scale.
 It happened constantly.